Star ✨ on GitHub

 case 'playlist':

-// For playlists, add all tracks to the queue
+// If a playlist is found, add all its tracks to the queue.

 player.queue.add(searchResult.tracks);